 PU leather replaces the leather invented at the start of the 20th century.
 It became a commercial product that spread in the 1960s through the improvement of production processes.

 There are two main types of synthetic leather.
 The two kinds of synthetic leather are PVC and PU.
-PVC, also known as polyvinyl chloride, is a type of skin replacement made by adding plasticizers and dyes to PVC, which creates a flexible fabric with more natural color.
+PVC, also known as polyvinyl chloride, is a type of skin replacement made by adding plasticizers and dyes to PVC, which creates a flexible fabric with a more natural color.

 PU, also known as polyurethane, is a widely used product that involves the use of cotton or polyester coatings with a polymer.
 This lining makes synthetic leather a much more breathable product.